YS-shuai/CL-PINNsFormer/README.md

 # CL-PINNsFormer

-# PINNMamba

 The official repo for PINNMamba.
 We highlight the advantages of using the State-Space Model in solving the physics partial differential equations.

-[News]: The PINNMamba paper is accepted by ICML 2025.

 ## Get Started